trishume/QuestSaberPatch/Readme.md

 # QuestSaberPatch

-A basic custom song patcher for Beat Saber on the Oculus Quest, written in C# and runnable hopefully cross-platform and tested to work on macOS and Windows (after `v0.3`).
+A basic custom song patcher for Beat Saber on the Oculus Quest, written in C# and runnable hopefully cross-platform and tested to work on macOS, Windows and Linux.
 It can successfully add custom songs to the Quest and should be cross-platform.
-Based on discoveries both of my own as well as many discoveries made by [@emulamer](https://github.com/emulamer/QuestStopgap) (his code was also an excellent reference!) and others on the Beat Saber modding Discord.
+Based on discoveries both of my own as well as many discoveries made by [@emulamer](https://github.com/emulamer/QuestStopgap) (his code was also an excellent reference!), with lots of code contributed by [@sc2ad](https://github.com/sc2ad), and information from others on the Beat Saber modding Discord.

 ## Features